-Diastasis Recti is the separation of the 2 parts of the rectus abdominis muscle as the collagen tissues of the Linea Alba and Linea Semiluniaris (mid-line connective tissue) are stretched and weakened.
+Diastasis Recti is the separation of the 2 parts of the rectus abdominis muscles.
+The collagen tissues of the Linea Alba and Linea Semiluniaris (mid-line connective tissue) are stretched and weakened.

 This image shows what happens to your abdominal muscles when diastasis recti occurs.

-Diastasis recti occurs as a result of excessive intra-abdominal pressure or loading, and is common in the later stages of pregnancy, particularly second or subsequent pregnancies.
-It happens because your core is not functioning optimally, and because your body is not aligned optimally.
-The result is instability and weakness of the core and a ‘pooch’ stomach or ‘mummy tummy’.
+Diastasis recti occurs as a result of excessive intra-abdominal pressure or loading.
+It is common in the later stages of pregnancy, particularly second or subsequent pregnancies.
+DR happens when your core is not quite functioning optimally, because your body is not aligned optimally.
+The result is instability and weakness, or back pain, or a tummy you don’t like the look of.

 The Rectus Abdominis is 1 of 4 layers of abdominal muscles: the Transverse Abdominis (deepest muscle layer) the Interior and Exterior Obliques (next 2 layers) that form your waist, and then the Rectus Abdominis is on the outside.